-As explained above, the grant date fair values listed in the table are the maximum grant date fair values that can be earned for the applicable performance period.
-The actual number of LTIP Units earned by participants will depend on our actual TSR for the performance period measured against the applicable performance measures and the grant date fair value of the earned LTIP Units may be less (but not more) than the maximum amounts listed above for each named executive officer.
+The performance period for each of the programs began on January 1, 2010 and end one, two or three years thereafter.
+The number of LTIP units listed in the table are the maximum number of LTIP units awarded that can be earned for the applicable performance period.
+The number of LTIP units earned will depend on our actual TSR for the performance period measured against the applicable performance measures and the grant date fair value of the earned LTIP units may be less (but not more) than the maximum number of LTIP units listed above.